 EYC will hold the annual Burning of the Socks on Friday, March 20, 2015.
 At 1845± (Local MRE Time) on that day, the Sun will cross the equator heading North and the Spring Equinox will arrive in the Maritime Republic!

 Rain or shine, the Annual Eastportorican Burning of the Socks will be held at Eastport Yacht Club.
 Members and guests are invited to come to burn their socks, hear the history of the event, and partake in the consumption of Cold Beer and Fresh Oysters.

-The festivities begin on Thursday, March 20, at 1600 hours in the yard.
-Shuckmeisters Lee McMichael and Bill Sieling will be working their artistry.
+The festivities begin on Friday, March 20, at 1600 hours in the yard.
+EYC Shuckmeisters will be working their artistry.

 Come down, enjoy a cold beverage and an oyster or six, and burn your winter socks in the bonfire.
 Bring a new pair to donate to the Lighthouse Shelter for those in need.
 Outfitters will be open, too, with the limited edition Burning of the Socks T-shirts!
 Don't miss it.

-Don't miss the First Annual EYC Stone Soup Celebration on Saturday, March 8, 4 to 6 p.m.
+Don't miss the Second Annual EYC Stone Soup Celebration on Saturday, March 28, 4 to 6 p.m.

 The book Stone Soup by Marcia Brown was originally published in 1947 and was introduced on the Captain Kangaroo Children’s Show in the 1950s.